 This final tip helps you and your family with taxes upon death: Look into corporately owned whole life insurance.

-This is a great strategy to ensure that the money left inside your corporation will go to your family or the charity of your choice, as opposed to CRA.
+This is a great strategy for business owners to ensure that the money left inside your corporation will go to your family or the charity of your choice, as opposed to CRA.
 Corporately-owned life insurance can also be used to help create a tax-efficient retirement.

-While we’re on the subject of life insurance, is it time to revisit your policy?
-If it’s been a while since you got your life insurance policy, the answer is probably yes.
-Life insurance isn’t meant to be “set it and forget it.”
-We talk about why it’s time to reevaluate your coverage and much more in this post: Life Insurance for Business Owners: Why It’s Time to Revisit Your Policy.
+(While we’re on the subject of life insurance, when did you last revisit your policy?
+We talk about why it’s time to reevaluate your coverage and much more in this post: Life Insurance for Business Owners: Why It’s Time to Revisit Your Policy.)

-If you own a corporation and you’re not implementing most of these strategies right now, you’re missing out on saving money today, tomorrow, and at death.
-Ultimately, it will impact the quality of life and your ability to achieve your goals.
+If you own a corporation and you’re not implementing most of these strategies right now with the help of a financial advisor, you’re missing out on saving money today, tomorrow, and at death.
+Ultimately, it will impact your quality of life and your ability to achieve your goals.

-If you want to learn how to maximize your investments and save on taxes, book a call we’d love to run you through our financial planning process.
+If you want to learn how to maximize your investments and pay less tax, book a call we’d love to run you through our financial planning process.

 - Take Advantage of Your Corporate Structure